abhijit-choudhury/eks-fargate-solr/README.md

 1. Adding a cluster wide policy to have/add 1 replica for each shard on any node

-2. Adding a SOLR trigger to add TLOG replica after 120s once a node is added.
+2. Adding a SOLR trigger to add PULL replica after 120s once a node is added.

 3. Adding a SOLR trigger to delete the node after 120s once it is lost